The 8 Best Boot Soles You Should Know About

 2. Cork Nitrile Soles

-As we transition away from natural products to rubber, I wanted to mention this midway point between natural and unnatural: nitrile cork.
+As we transition from natural products to rubber, I want to mention this midway point between natural and unnatural: nitrile cork.

 If you’re looking for the durability of rubber but not the weight, it’s worth looking at.
-This is a composite material that’s made by mixing pieces of cork with rubber.
+Manufacturers make cork nitrile soles by mixing pieces of cork with rubber.
 This makes it more lightweight and (subjectively) more comfortable than a lot of rubber outsoles, and it doesn’t wear down as fast as leather.
-It’s also much more wear resistant and oil resistant than leather — believe it or not, they much grippier than you’d think.
+It’s also much more wear-resistant and oil-resistant than leather — believe it or not, they are much grippier than you’d think.
 This is why I added the Alden Indy’s to the list of best boots for men.

-That said, cork nitrile soles often have no tread so they’re not ideal for slippery conditions.
-But they’re a fine option for an everyday boot and certainly grippier than a flat leather sole, but if you’re looking for something for inclement weather (and aren’t excited to ice skate to your destination) then skip this one.
+Cork nitrile soles often have no tread, so they’re not ideal for slippery conditions.
+But they’re a fine option for an everyday boot and certainly grippier than a flat leather sole, but if you’re looking for something for inclement weather (and aren’t excited to ice skate to your destination), skip this one.

 3. Dainite

 Perhaps the most popular rubber sole manufacturer is Dainite, from the UK.
-Made by Harboro, the sole’s grippy recessed lugs provide grip with a sleek flat appearance, and while it looks hyper modern, it actually debuted all the way back in 1910.
-Today, it appears on higher end (read: over $350) boots like the Higgins Mill and the Viberg Service Boot.
+Made by Harboro, the sole’s grippy recessed lugs provide grip with a sleek flat appearance, and while it looks hyper-modern, it debuted all the way back in 1910.
+Today, it appears on higher-end (read: over $350) boots like the Higgins Mill and the Viberg Service Boot.

-The Dainite brand is usually seen on higher end boots like these as they’re widely considered a great compromise on grip, aesthetics, flexibility, and durability.
+Guys in the know associate the Dainite brand with higher-end boots, they are a great compromise on grip, aesthetics, flexibility, and durability.
 With recessed lugs that are their trademark, these boots have a smoother line and far better traction than a flat leather sole.

 It’s worth noting that while Dainite is the inventor and popularizer of this kind of recessed-lug sole, they’ve inspired countless other brands.
 The Thursday boot has a really cool custom studded rubber sole, as does the Grant Stone Chelsea, without the heftier price tag of Dainite.